Niloy-Sen/Stone-Paper-Scissors-91939/README.md

 # Stone-Paper-Scissors :tada:
-Stone Paper Scissors Game using JavaScript and HTML, CSS
+Stone Paper Scissors Game using JavaScript and HTML, CSS.

+## Update 2.0 :

+8th May 2020 : Neumorphed Version of the game Published at : https://subhrajit91939.github.io/Neumorphed-Rock-Paper-Scissors/

 ### Rules